 Overall, a perfect shoe provides reasonable value; however, their utilitarian design lends itself to weaker ergonomics.

 - Compatibility with 2-bolt cleats

 - Better grip than average

 - Mounting plate gives stiffness for better traction and grip.

 - Stiff soles due to the mounting plate and medium curve support because of the functional design

-Pearl Izumi X-Alp Flow — The Foundational Shoes
+Pearl Izumi X-Alp Flow — The Running Shoes For Your Feet

-As an outdoors-oriented, rough terrain cycling shoe that is agreeable and competently prepared for experiences on ways, streets or trails, these shoes are a good foundational shoe for beginners in all-around terrain.
+As an outdoors-oriented, rough terrain cycling shoe that is agreeable and competently prepared for experiences on ways, streets, or trails, these bike shoes are a good foundational shoe for beginners in all-around terrain.

 While more expensive than the majority of the sneakers on this list, its 100USD price tag may be justified by the ergonomic experience it provides.

 - Agreeable on rough terrains as well as street and road cycling.